 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-A City with a Rich History
+Chester: A City with a Rich Roman History

 The Walls of Chester

 Built as a defense to the Roman fortress, the walls encircle the city.
-You can go atop the walls that surround the old city and walk cross the arches and bridges that formed the entrances to Chester.
+The best part is that you can go atop the walls that surround the old city and walk cross the arches and bridges that formed the entrances to Chester!
 It’s about a two mile (three kilometer) walk.

-Free to explore.
+Free to explore!

 The Roman Amphitheater

 It was discovered in 1929 and further excavation efforts were made throughout the century.
-In 2004 the Chester Amphitheater Project was launched by Chester City Council and English Heritage.
+And in 2004, the Chester Amphitheater Project was launched by Chester City Council and English Heritage.
 Currently the northern half of the stone amphitheater is exposed, while the southern portion rests underneath buildings, some of which are listed*.

-Free to explore.
+Free to explore!

 *Listed buildings in the UK are on the Statutory List of Buildings of Special Architectural or Historic Interest and cannot be demolished, extended, or altered without special permission (British Listed Buildings).